cran/academictwitteR/README.md

 |has_images |If `TRUE`, only tweets containing a recognized URL to an image will be returned
 |has_videos |If `TRUE`, only tweets containing contain native Twitter videos, uploaded directly to Twitter will be returned
 |has_geo |If `TRUE`, only tweets containing Tweet-specific geolocation data provided by the Twitter user will be returned
+|place | Name of place e.g. "London"
+|country | Name of country as ISO alpha-2 code e.g. "GB"
+|point_radius | A vector of two point coordinates latitude, longitude, and point radius distance (in miles)
+|bbox | A vector of four bounding box coordinates from west longitude to north latitude
 |lang | A single BCP 47 language identifier e.g. "fr"
+|url | string, return tweets containing specified url
+|conversation_id| string, return tweets that share the specified conversation ID

+## Batch Compliance

+There are three functions to work with Twitter's Batch Compliance endpoints: `create_compliance_job()` creates a new compliance job and upload the dataset; `list_compliance_jobs` lists all created jobs and their job status; `get_compliance_result()` downloads the result.

 ## Acknowledgements